MedDataToolMedDataTool

 What is weight-based drug dosing?

 Weight-based drug dosing means the prescribed amount of medication is directly proportional to the patient's body weight.
-The standard unit is milligrams per kilogram (mg/kg), which represents how many milligrams of drug a patient receives for every kilogram they weigh.[1]
+The standard unit is milligrams per kilogram (mg/kg).
+[1]

 This method is especially important for: